Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 publicly proclaimed we were going to make a television show.
 We didn't know what cameras or anything, and then we recreated the Dick Havitt show set.

-I have an image of you in a set set like this in your basement, and your mother, whatever, and you're sitting there, and there's a line you say.
-No, no, no, no, no.
+I have an image of you in a set like this in your basement and your mother, whatever, and you're sitting there, and there's a line you say.

-And that line, you like sitting there, and you go, I'll show them.
+And that line, you're like sitting there, and you go, I'll show them.

 I'm not a scary guy like that.
-No, no, but it doesn't be scary.
+No, no, but it doesn't really be scary.

 And then I've kind of seen myself progress, and it's given me a sense of self-worth.
 And

-it feels like I'm not fast-forwarding to being dead and so it's just overwork
+it feels like I'm not fast-forwarding to being dead.

-fuck you up I'm gonna fuck you up dude
+fuck you up.
+I'm going to fuck you up, dude.

 I don't know about you guys, but my entire social feed is filled with different health trends.
 Like cottage cheese is an entire nutrition plan or red light therapy can solve every skin problem.